sporniket/imagelib/README.md

 #Sporniket Image Library

-Utility librarie to manipulate images and images files.
+Utility libraries to manipulate images and images files.

 ```
     Sporniket Image Library is free software: you can redistribute it and/or modify